zptr1/mood-tracker/README.md

 - More privacy options
   * Make the profile private for fetching with an API - will still be viewable by others but bots won't be able to access it
   * Store the mood only locally using localStorage - unsure if I'll do this though, feels like this wouldn't be really useful
-  * Limit the amount of days the mood history is stored up to (or disable the history at all)
-- An option to change the font for your profile
 - API stuff:
-  * Documentation
-  * OAuth
-    - WebSocket API to retrieve real-time updates
+  * WebSocket API to retrieve real-time updates for OAuth
 - Discord Bot
   * Linking accounts
   * Viewing someones profile